Best types of residential windows

 This convenient solution not only helps save space due to the sliding operation, but it also makes it really easy to control the amount of air that's let inside.
 A sliding window is great for a living room or bedroom, and they're very low maintenance.

 An awning window offers great protection from the rain since they're hinged at the top and open from the bottom, usually outward, providing great ventilation.
 They also offer a significant security advantage since their smaller configuration wouldn't allow people to break in using the window.

 Why choose steel residential windows?

-Windows can be made in a lot of styles and can be made of a wide range of materials, but the better performing material for residential windows is steel.
-Steel windows offer plenty of advantages over traditional wood, aluminum or even vinyl windows, from the strength they have to the sophisticated look they give to any home.
+Windows can be made in a lot of styles and can be made of a wide range of materials, but the better-performing material for residential windows is steel.
+Steel windows offers plenty of advantages over traditional wood, aluminum or even vinyl windows, from the strength they have to the sophisticated look they give to any home.

 A steel window can take much more than other window material, for example, if a soccer ball gets hit in the wrong direction, an aluminum frame can dent or bend, while a steel one will remain intact.

 Steel, with no coating or protection from the elements, can last more than 50 years alone, so it’s only natural for a treated and perfected steel window to last up to 100 years or even more with little maintenance.

 Due to the strength and density of steel, the frames don’t need to be as thick as with wood, because a thinner frame can handle the weight of the unit without bending or cracking.
 This advantage allows slim profiles that are very aesthetically pleasing and have a more high-end look.

 Great thermal performance

 In past decades, steel windows weren’t insulated which caused a lot of thermal flow, but with more technology and a better manufacturing process, it’s easier to make steel windows that look amazing without sacrificing having great thermal performance.
 Steel frames can be insulated with different foams and fillings to slow down thermal transfer and keep a constant room temperature.